Skip to content

 Building from chain primitives

 The Python Client covers the messenger API.
-If you need to talk to the chain at a lower level — sign txs offline, read the SQLite DB directly, drive the mempool from a script — import the relevant modules from the WaveLedger source tree:
+To address the chain at a lower level — offline tx signing, direct SQLite DB reads, scripted mempool interaction — import the relevant modules from the WaveLedger source tree:

 from crypto.kyber_crypto import WaveLedgerCrypto